JP Morgan Chase Background Information

 “JP Morgan Securities’ representation that its e-mail production was complete, without disclosing that it had failed to retain, locate and restore all e-mail responsive to our investigation, is simply unacceptable,” said the chief of SEC enforcement.

-The National Association of Securities Dealers censured and levied a $400,000 fine on Banc One Securities Corp., a subsidiary of JP Morgan, for inadequate systems and procedures to detect and prevent late trading in mutual funds and for inaccurately recording entry times for customer orders.
+The Financial Industry Regulatory Authority censured and levied a $400,000 fine on Banc One Securities Corp., a subsidiary of JP Morgan, for inadequate systems and procedures to detect and prevent late trading in mutual funds and for inaccurately recording entry times for customer orders.

 Late trading refers to the practice of placing orders to buy or sell fund shares after the 4 p.m.
 ET market close, at the net asset value, or price, preciously set at the market close.
 Late trading allows traders to profit from market-moving events which occur after the close of the market which are not reflected in that day’s closing share price.

-The NASD fined J.P.
+The FINRA fined J.P.
 Morgan Securities $6 million for unlawful Initial Public Offering (IPO) profit sharing at its tech-focused investment bank unit Hambrecht & Quist.

 The claims arose over an investigation into inflated commissions charged to customers J.P.
 Morgan neither admitted nor denied the allegations, but consented to the entry of findings.

-According to the NASD, the JP Morgan Unit was a top manager of IPO’s and, to boost its margins on allocations, the Unit would raise commissions on unrelated trades as a way of tapping into the outrageous profits initial IPO holders gained by flipping their shares in a hot market, the NASD alleged.
+According to the FINRA, the JP Morgan Unit was a top manager of IPO’s and, to boost its margins on allocations, the Unit would raise commissions on unrelated trades as a way of tapping into the outrageous profits initial IPO holders gained by flipping their shares in a hot market, the FINRA alleged.

 JP Morgan was also previously hit with an $80 Million fine by national and state regulators for its part in the widespread research scandal which rocked Wall Street.